blacklightpy/vaultofknowledge/Chromaticity.md

 [[Colourfulness]] is alternatively called saturation, chroma, intensity or [[Excitation Purity]].

 Quantitatively, the the white point of an illuminant or a display is a neutral reference characterized by chromaticity, and all other chromaticities may be defined in relation to this reference using polar coordinates.
 The hue is the angular component and [[Excitation Purity|purity]] is the radial component.

+# Coordinate Systems
+- xy for xyY colour spaces, which are normalized xyz spaces of CIEXYZ.
+The luminance Y is preserved and augmented.
+- rg chromaticity space - two dimensions of normalized RGB, or rgb space.
+Mostly used in computer vision.